Marines order Duncan Hunter to stop using Corps emblem in campaign

 Click here to read the letter.

-A spokesperson for Rep. Hunter told NBC News that the Hunter campaign "was made aware of the concerns expressed and the request made by the U.S. Marine Corps not to include any of its copyrighted material in his campaign pieces."
+A spokesperson for Hunter said that the Hunter campaign "was made aware of the concerns expressed and the request made by the U.S. Marine Corps not to include any of its copyrighted material in his campaign pieces."

 "The campaign immediately complied and is taking all appropriate measures to ensure this matter is addressed appropriately and thoroughly."